ZoeyyyLyu/ZoeyyyLyu.github.io/_pages/about.md

 I completed my Master's degree in Applied Statistics at New York University this year.
 Prior to joining NYU, I obtained my Bachelor's degree in Financial Statistics from The Chinese University of Hong Kong.

-Research interests multi-level modeling, causal inference, data visulizations, and their applications in social sciences contexts, such as policies,
+I have a broad interest in statistical methodology, particularly in multi-level modeling, causal inference, data visualizations, and their applications in social sciences contexts, such as policy and education.

 Publications
 ------